jjvanzon/Circular-Language-Spec-Plans/done/2008-07-1---system-objects-spec-project-summary.md

     - Related List Item
         - Mainly added a small part about how the implementation is not covered there.
     - Extended the System Interface
-        - The Item commands and Gets and Sets in the system interface of the related list do not seem to be commands, but objects, with references to the extension procedures, because the Item Gets and Sets and commands in the related list do not seem to be executable commands, but *configurations* of the commands of the related list items, and this configuration would be stored by an object.
+        - The Item commands and Gets and Sets in the system interface of the related list do not seem to be commands, but objects, with references to the extension procedures, because the Item Gets and Sets and commands in the related list do not seem to be executable commands, but *configurations* of the commands of the related list items, and this configuration might be stored by an object.
     - Extended the System Interface in a Diagram
         - Showed how the extension of item elements of the system interface of related list looks.
     - System Interface Summary